 Working with cables can be a little mysterious for new knitters, but it's easy to make simple cables.
-The best way is just to dive in and try one.
+The best way to learn is to dive in and try one.
 This super-warm headband/ear warmer is a great first cable project because it involves just one cable and is a small, quick-knitting project.
-It's also incredibly useful on those cold, windy winter days when you'd like to wear your hair back and still keep your ears warm.
+It's also useful on those cold, windy winter days when you'd like to wear your hair back and still keep your ears warm.

 - size 8 U.S. needles

 About four stitches and six rows per inch in garter stitch.